 Cons

-It does say you’re able to generate an invoice in two minutes, but that statement doesn’t hold water—maybe I’m too slow.
+It says you can generate an invoice in two minutes, but that statement doesn’t hold water—maybe I’m too slow.
 To download your invoice, you have to create an account.

-There’s a dedicated dashboard and more features—which are great—but I wanted just a quick invoice generator.
-Otherwise, I would have opted for invoicing software, or at least a mobile invoicing app.
+A dedicated dashboard and more features are great, but I just wanted a quick invoice generator.
+Otherwise, I would have opted for invoicing software or a mobile app.

 The next step was to choose the design and format of my invoice.
 I didn’t have the time for that, so I went ahead and downloaded it anyway: